ahmed7am1d/ToDoApp-Clean-Architecture/README.md

  - Modifying tasks
  - Delete tasks
  - Tracking your habits (Soon...)
+ - You will see motivations qoutes in your navbar :)
  - Usage of pormodo technique (Soon...) <br>
  And More is coming ... !